openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 * A representative calibration dataset representing a use case scenario, for example, 300 samples.
 * In case of accuracy constraints, a validation dataset and accuracy metrics should be available.

-For the needs of post-training optimization, OpenVINO&trade; provides a **Post-training Optimization Tool (POT)** which supports the uniform integer quantization method.
-This method allows substantially increasing inference performance and reducing the model size.
+For the needs of post-training optimization, OpenVINO&trade; provides a **Post-training Optimization Tool (POT)** which supports the **uniform integer quantization** method.
+This method allows moving from floating-point precision to integer precision (for example, 8-bit) for weights and activations during the inference time.
+It helps to reduce the model size, memory footprint and latency as well as improve the computational efficiency using integer arithmetic.
+During the quantization process the model undergoes the transformation process when additional operations, that contain quantization information, are inserted into the model.
+The actual transition to integer arithmetic happens at model inference.

 The figure below shows the optimization workflow with POT:
 ![](./images/workflow_simple.png)